sasilver75/obsidian/Articles/The Annotated Transformer (2022) {Sasha Rush}.md

 ## Background
-- [[Self-Attention]] is an attention mechanism that relates different positions of a sequence to eachother, in order to compute an enhanced representation of the sequence.
+- [[Self Attention]] is an attention mechanism that relates different positions of a sequence to eachother, in order to compute an enhanced representation of the sequence.
 	- It's been used for a variety of tasks, like reading comprehension, abstractive summarization, textual entailment, and learning task-independent sentence representation.
 - To the best of the author's knowledges, the Transfer is the first transduction model relying entirely on self-attention to compute representations of its input and output (rather than using RNNs or Convolutions).